 Writing A Check To Pay Utilities And Other Bills

-You might feel in control by writing checks to your billers.
-However, if you wait the last minute to send out a check, you risk the chance of late payment and get hit with a fee.
+You might feel in control by writing checks.
+However, if you wait the last minute to send a check, you risk the chance of late payment and get hit with a fee.
 With online bill pay features, you can access many of your billing statements.
 This makes it easy to schedule your payments ahead of time and have a check or electronic transfer done on the date you specified.

 Carrying A Credit Card Balance Month-To-Month

 Pay off your balances in full each month.
-If you’re carrying a balance now and unable to pay off the unsecured debt, follow a debt payoff strategy.
+The only beneficiary of carrying any balance is the company that makes money off the interest charges.
+If you’re carrying a balance now and unable to pay off the unsecured debt, follow a credit card debt payoff strategy.

 Reacting When It Comes To Money Situations